dakom/shipyard-webgl-renderer/README.md

 A webgl2 renderer that builds on _awsm-web_ and _Shipyard ECS_:

+Though by the time it's done, WebGPU might be a thing... so we'll see :P

 ### Dependency stack
 | Web | ECS |
 | ----- | ---- |